Vince Neil hurt in fall from stage at Tennessee rock festival - KESQ

 Neil and his band were playing the Crüe hit “Don’t Go Away Mad (Just Go Away)” at the Monsters on the Mountain festival in Pigeon Forge, Tennessee, when he fell.

-Video from the concert shows Neil give a spin with his guitar by his side and then walk to the side of the stage before slipping out of site.
+Video from the concert shows Neil give a spin with his guitar by his side and then walk to the side of the stage before slipping out of sight.

 The band finished the song and then carried on, playing a Led Zeppelin cover, according to fan Darrell Jenkins, who shot this video.